PSLCL/testing-framework/docs/design/template_commands.md

 ##Bind

 The bind command requests a [Resource](resources.md) instance.
-The format of the line following the command is a hash (64 characters), followed by a space, followed by an attribute list.
+The format of the line following the command is a resource name(e.g. 'machine', 'network', 'person'), followed by a space, followed by an attribute list.
 The reference to the resource instance is the line index in the file, zero based.

 ##Include